fclaerho/urest/README.md

 HTTP STATUS CODES
 -----------------

+  * 201: Created — the resource has been created
-  * 201: Successful resource creation
+  * 202: Accepted — the resource creation is ongoing
-  * 204: Idem, empty response body
+  * 204: No Content — the request succeeded but there's no response body
+  * 404: Not Found — no such resource
-  * 406: Unsupported output formats (Accept header)
+  * 406: Not Acceptable — unsupported output formats (Accept header)
+  * 409: Conflict — the resource already exists
-  * 415: Unsupported input formats (Content-Type header)
+  * 415: Unsupported Media Type — unsupported input formats (Content-Type header)
-  * 422: Invalid input
+  * 422: Unprocessable Entity — request input is invalid
-  * 409: Resource exists
-  * 404: No such resource
-  * 501: Not implemented
+  * 501: Not Implemented

 I/O FORMAT
 ----------